rezyandrean-plb/kwsg-prototype/CLERK_SETUP.md

 # Clerk Authentication Setup Guide

 ## Overview
-The tech-tool page now uses Clerk authentication instead of a hardcoded password.
+The compass page now uses Clerk authentication instead of a hardcoded password.
 Users must sign in to access the tools.

 ## Setup Steps